French government survives no-confidence votes over pensions

 The Senate, dominated by conservatives who back the retirement plan, approved the legislation last week.

-The no-confidence motions needed the backing of half the seats in the National Assembly to pass.
-Macron’s centrist alliance has more seats than any other group in the lower chamber.

-The head of The Republicans’ lawmakers, Olivier Marleix, said his group wouldn’t vote in favor of the motions.
+The head of The Republicans’ lawmakers, Olivier Marleix, earlier explained why his group would reject the motions.

 “We acknowledge the need for a reform to save our pension system and defend retirees’ purchasing power,” he said during the debate Monday afternoon.
 A minority of conservatives lawmakers strayed from the party line and voted in favor of the first motion.

-Centrist lawmaker Charles de Courson, who with his group introduced the motion supported by the left, deplored the government's decision to use a special constitutional power to skirt a vote on the pension bill last week.
+Centrist lawmaker Charles de Courson, whose allies introduced the motion supported by the left, deplored the government's decision to use a special constitutional power to skirt a vote on the pension bill last week.

 “How can we accept such contempt for parliament?
 How can we accept such conditions to examine a text which will have lasting effects on the lives of millions of our fellow citizens?” he exclaimed.

-Laure Lavalette, of the far-right National Rally party, said “no matter what the outcome is ... you have failed to convince the French.”
+France, like many richer nations, has a low birth rate and its citizens have longer life expectancy.

-The tensions in the political arena have been echoed on the streets, marked by intermittent protests and strikes in various sectors, from transport to energy and sanitation workers.
-Garbage in Paris is piling ever higher and reeking of rotting food on the 15th day of a strike by collectors.
+The tensions in the political arena have been echoed on the streets, marked by intermittent protests and strikes in various sectors, including transportation, energy and sanitation workers.
+Garbage in Paris has piled ever higher and reeked of rotting food on the 15th day of a strike by collectors.
 The three main incinerators serving the French capital have been mostly blocked, as has a garbage sorting center northwest of Paris.

 On Monday, hundreds of mainly young protesters gathered by Les Invalides, the final resting place of Napoleon, to demonstrate against pension reform.
 Some trash bins were set on fire in early evening, but the protest was otherwise calm.
 Participants listened to the proceedings in the National Assembly through a channel broadcast on loudspeaker from a union van.